 Coffee cocktails are extremely fun.
 The entire barista skill set and even the tools come from bartenders, so the crossover makes perfect sense.
 Barista and bartenders know how to: take care of guests, be personable and professional, make drinks fast, memorize thousands of recipes and steps, balance flavors and come up with riffs and substitutes on the fly in front of patrons.
-Resident liquid chef Levi Andersen teaches us how to make coffee cocktails and mocktails a few different ways.
+Learn how to make coffee cocktails and mocktails a few different ways.

-The two oldest and well known coffee mocktails are the Cold Fashioned (as seen from Onyx) and the Espresso Tonic (as seen in Fresh Cup magazine).
+The two oldest and well known coffee mocktails are the Cold Fashioned (as seen in Onyx) and the Espresso Tonic (as seen in Fresh Cup magazine).

 Cold Fashioned Creamsicle